-- Length: - \circ $\;$ This document counts toward the 50-page limit on the dossier. - Candidates for promotion and/or tenure should prepare a maximum of seven single-spaced pages for their candidate's statement that reflects their own assessments of their accomplishments in teaching, research and creative activity, and service (for tenured or tenure-track faculty); teaching and service (for clinical and lecturer faculty); or performance, professional development, and service (for librarians).
-Prospects for continued development in these areas must be addressed. - Candidates have the option to limit the Candidate's Statement to five pages and include two singlespaced pages, addressing the area of excellence, as a section introduction in the chosen area of excellence (either Teaching, Research, or Service). - Candidates who do not choose the Balanced-Integrative DEI Case type have the option to include a discussion of diversity, equity, and inclusion, according to department or school requirements, as an addition4 to the candidate statement itself.
+- Length: - o This document counts toward the 50-page limit on the main parts of the dossier. - Candidates for promotion and/or tenure should prepare a maximum of seven single-spaced pages for their candidate's statement that reflects their own assessments of their accomplishments in teaching, research and creative activity, and service (for tenured or tenure-track faculty); teaching and service (for clinical and lecturer faculty); or performance, professional development, and service (for librarians).
+Prospects for continued development in these areas must be addressed. - Candidates have the option to limit the Candidate's Statement to five pages and include two single-spaced pages, addressing the area of excellence, as a section introduction in the chosen area of excellence (either Teaching, Research, or Service). - Candidates who do not choose the Balanced-Integrative DEI Case type have the option to include a discussion of diversity, equity, and inclusion, according to department or school requirements, as an addition9 to the candidate statement itself.
 This should be part of the same file (PDF) but clearly marked as separate.
 This does not count as part of the 5- or 7-page limit but does count as part of the overall 50-page limit (candidate statement, addition, and main dossier).
-Candidates using the Balanced-Integrative DEI Case Type will including DEI within the regular five- to seven-page candidate statement. - \circ $\,$ $\,$ For the Balanced-Integrative DEI Case, the candidate statement: - Presents a philosophy of diversity, equity, and inclusion that is evidenced through related activities and achievements.
+Candidates using the Balanced-Integrative DEI Case Type will including DEI within the regular five- to seven-page candidate statement. - o For the Balanced-Integrative DEI Case, the candidate statement: - Presents a philosophy of diversity, equity, and inclusion that is evidenced through related activities and achievements.
 This is similar to a teaching philosophy in that it spells out, when necessary, specific targeted areas of focus within DEI-related activities.
-(A separate philosophy of diversity, equity, and inclusion statement may be presented, with a more condensed version included in the candidate statement itself.)
+(A separate philosophy of diversity, equity, and inclusion statement may be presented, with a more condensed version included in the candidate statement itself.) - Articulates how the candidate's activities and achievements are interrelated; shows that the candidate's work is intentional and coherent. - Ties work to the unit, campus, or university mission. - Highlights key accomplishments in both:

-4 We are currently unable to change the overall eDossier structure, so this is a temporary approach to finding a place for such a statement.
+9 We are currently unable to change the overall eDossier structure, so this is a temporary approach to finding a place for such a statement.